 Compliance and Credentialing Standards

-Industry analytics is an extension of benchmarking in that it tries to build a complete picture (or census) of an entire market.
-With scale, benchmarking companies accumulate enough data to extrapolate to become industry analytics companies.
-Once a complete picture of the market is built, these companies are incredibly difficult to replace!
+Industry analytics is an extension of benchmarking, in that it tries to build a complete picture (or census) of an entire market.
+With scale, benchmarking companies accumulate enough data to become industry analytics companies.
+Once a complete picture of the market is built, these companies are incredibly difficult to replace.